 You are a millennial, you think everything can be done and the best value can be achieved by shopping on the internet.
 Even mortgage you think is cheapest over the internet.
 But you’re wrong, a mortgage is not your clothing item.
 Local bank investment managers have some more leverage that is usually not available online.

 Often people get the cheapest mortgage from their local bank branch.
 The vice presidents of a Bank of America or a Chase can beat any of the online loan offers.

-I myself got the loan over the internet, but I did it wrong.
-Many of my friends and colleagues got better deals from their brick and mortar bank.
+I got the loan over the internet, but I did it wrong.
+Many of my friends and colleagues got better deals from their brick and mortar banks.

 Not negotiating on the inspection finding